This information applies to England and Wales.

 It can take some time to talk to friends and family about your child’s condition.
 There is no right or wrong way to do it.
 Tell your friends and family what you need from them.

-Whether it’s about disability or not, asking for help can be hard.
+Asking for help can be hard.
 But if friends, family or even a neighbour know what you need, they are more likely to offer support.
-Even if it’s to talk for 5 minutes.
+Even if it is to talk for 5 minutes.

 Getting some rest and looking after your mental health can help you and your family manage.